UCeeJay/Data-Analysis-Projects/README.md

-# Data-Analysis-Projects
+# Data-Cleaning-Inspecting-and-Wrangling-the-FIFA-21-Data-Using-Python’s-Jupyter-Lab
-A profile of my projects as a Data Analyst.
+Data Cleaning Inspecting and Wrangling the FIFA 21 Data Using Python’s Jupyter Lab